 Fatehpur Sikri consists of two parts: the palaces and the mosque.
 Let’s start with the red sandstone palaces.
 These are located in the closed-off section.
 You have to buy a ticket to enter.
 The most beautiful palace is the Panch Mahal, the palace of the royal ladies with five stories of columns and a shape that reminded me of a cake.
 The Birbal Bhavan is also worth a visit.
 This is a massive red palace with beautiful carvings around the windows.
 However for me, the Dirwan I Khas was the absolute highlight.
 This small four-sided palace was the private audience hall that was used for the visits of kings and ambassadors.
 Especially the interior is interesting to see.

 Jama Masjid: big, bigger, biggest

 - Always keep your entrance ticket with you.
 Do not give it to the young boys who ask for it.
-They say they will use for a postcard, but that is not true.
-Also watch the guards at the palaces.
+They say they will use it for a postcard, but that is not true.
+Also, watch the guards at the palaces.
 They might want to check your ticket, do not let them swop it for a fake one.